spacing pixel spacing pixel spacing pixel

 Technical details and other references

 Several readers have asked for more technical details about the 'gif89a' file structure.
 The first link is definitely not for the 'faint of technology'.
-It may surprise you to know that the 'gif89a' specification was written way back in July of 1989, long before World Wide Web even existed, much less suported it.
+It may surprise you to know that the 'gif89a' specification was written way back in July of 1989, long before World Wide Web even existed, much less supported it.

 Here are the links:

-3. Optimizing Animated GIFs - http://webreference.com/dev/gifanim/
+3. Optimizing Animated GIFs - Also contains a list of GIF optimation software.

 return to TOC